fsmi/odie-server/README.md

 * `db/*.py`
   Declarative definition of the database tables we use.
 These include parts of the `garfield` database (into which we save all documents and their associated data) and parts of the `fsmi` database (which we query for user auth)
 * `api_utils.py`
   We're using Flask, Flask-login, SQLAlchemy, jsonquery and marshmallow.
-That means a lot of work is done for us and what's left of most API endpoints is mostly boilerplate for stringing all of this together. `api_utils.py` is where we abstract all of that away, too, so most API endpoints can be generated with a simple call to `api_utils.endpoint`.
-Also found there: grab bag of small utility functions that would only clutter routes.py.
+That means a lot of work is done for us and what's left of most API endpoints is mostly boilerplate for stringing all of this together. `api_utils.py` is where we abstract all of that away, too, <s>so most API endpoints can be generated with a simple call to `api_utils.endpoint`</s>.
+  _As it turned out years later, this idea was rather flawed: Allowing arbitrary queries by anonymous users (in particular it allows the `WHERE` clauses of `SELECT` queries to be arbitrarily set) can have unintended security consequences, because even columns that are not directly output [can be efficiently leaked](https://github.com/fsmi/odie-server/pull/168) by bruteforcing valid restrictions to these columns._
+  Also found in `api_utils.py`: grab bag of small utility functions that would only clutter routes.py.
 * `barcode/barcode.py`
   This is where barcode scanner support lives.
 It also handles putting barcodes on transcripts.
 * `admin/`